Civil Rights Act of 1964: Administrative precedents

-Title VIII—registration and voting statistics
+Title VIIIregistration and voting statistics

-Required compilation of voter-registration and voting data in geographic areas specified by the Commission on Civil Rights.
+Title VIII required compilation of voter-registration and voting data in geographic areas specified by the Commission on Civil Rights.

-Title IX—intervention and removal of cases
+Title IXintervention and removal of cases

 Title IX made it easier to move civil rights cases from U.S. state courts to federal court.
 This was of crucial importance to civil rights activists who contended that they could not get fair trials in state courts.

-Title X—Community Relations Service
+Title XCommunity Relations Service

-Established the Community Relations Service, tasked with assisting in community disputes involving claims of discrimination.
+Title X established the Community Relations Service, tasked with assisting in community disputes involving claims of discrimination.
+It was originally an agency of the Department of Commerce, and later moved to the Department of Justice.

-Title XI—miscellaneous
+Title XImiscellaneous

 Title XI gives a defendant accused of certain categories of criminal contempt in a matter arising under title II, III, IV, V, VI, or VII of the Act the right to a jury trial.
 If convicted, the defendant can be fined an amount not to exceed $1,000 or imprisoned for not more than six months.

 Major amendments

 Equal Employment Opportunity Act of 1972

 Between 1965 and 1972, Title VII lacked any strong enforcement provisions.
 Instead, the Equal Employment Opportunity Commission was authorized only to investigate external claims of discrimination.
 The EEOC could then refer cases to the Justice Department for litigation if reasonable cause was found.
 The EEOC documented the nature and magnitude of discriminatory employment practices, the first study of this kind done.

 In 1972, Congress passed the Equal Employment Opportunity Act.
 The Act amended Title VII and gave EEOC authority to initiate its own enforcement litigation.
 The EEOC now played a major role in guiding judicial interpretations of civil rights legislation.